michaeljhopkins/SlackAgainstHumanity/README.md

 # License

-This project islicensed using [DBAD](http://www.dbad-license.org/).
+This project is licensed using [DBAD](http://www.dbad-license.org/).
 Go have a blast.